sh78/sh78.github.io/_posts/2018-06-15-when-an-alias-should-actually-be-an-abbr.md

     ls -lh $argv
 end
 ```
-John is very unique, I doses declare.

-Just in case I'm missing something and there is still a use case for `alias`,
+In case I'm missing something and there is still a use case for `alias`,
 here's a fun fact.
 [I heard on the
 net](https://github.com/fish-shell/fish-shell/issues/828#issuecomment-18584856)
 (yes, a pun) that using the fish-style `alias` syntax is more performant than